 1 Caller 7693, if you will, please follow the prompts to unmute.
 You are unmuted.
 Your speaker order number will be number 50.
-If you'll please make note of that 3 for future reference.
-If you will, please let the mapper 4 5 know what area you would like to discuss or if you have general comment, please give that now.
+If you'll please make note of that 3 4 for future reference.
+If you will, please let the mapper 5 know what area you would like to discuss or if you have general comment, please give that now.
 6 7 Hello?
 I spoke before.
-I don't know if I can give 8 MS. RO: 9 an additional comment.
+I don't know if I can give 9 an additional comment.
 10 PUBLIC COMENT MODERATOR: You can.
 This is general 11 public comment.
 Please do.
 12 MS. RO: Thank you so much.
 Okay.
 So my name is 13 Chris.
 And I told you about West Hills.
 And I've 14 listened to the comments of a lot of people who would 15 like to include Simi Valley within the Antelope Valley, 16 Santa Clarita Valley area.
 I really believe that's gerrymandering.
-They are 17 18 not contiquous compact community districts.
+They are 17 18 not contiguous compact community districts.
 In fact, I 19 went to Simi Valley yesterday via the Canyon Roads and 20 came back near the 118 freeway.
-Simi Valley and Moorpark 21 are in Ventura County and really are contiguous and 22 compact with the other communities in Ventura County.
-2.3 And so as I mentioned, while I'd like for the San districts within that, I believe that Ventura County should also have their own Senate district and their own congressional district.
+Simi Valley and Moorpark 21 are in Ventura County and really are contiquous and 22 compact with the other communities in Ventura County.
+2.3 And so as I mentioned, while I'd like for the San 24 Fernando Valley to be whole and have maybe two Senate districts within that, I believe that Ventura County should also have their own Senate district and their own congressional district.